top of page

 The IGP trained dog is not only more robust and healthier than inactive dogs, but also generally more balanced in their character as it is in the nature of working dog breeds to want to be challenged and stimulated.

-Character traits such as self-confidence, drive predisposition (not to be confused with aggression) and pleasure in working must be a distinctive feature in the dog.
+A completely healthy, capable and sound dog is a requirement for IGP training.
+Character traits such as self-confidence, drive predisposition (not to be confused with aggression) and a desire to work must be a distinctive features in the dog.
 Neither the training as a working dog nor the sport itself present a danger to others.

 The sport focuses on developing and evaluating working traits in dogs that make them more useful and happier companions to their owners.
 The joy of the dogs in working with their handlers is evident to anyone who attends an IGP trial.
-Neither the training as a working dog nor the sport itself present a danger to others.

-The sport of IGP (International Prüfung Ordning) took its roots in Germany it the early 1900s.
-It was originally developed as a means to assess dogs' working abilities, intelligence and endurance.
-The world union of GSD (Weltunion der Schäferhunde (WUSV) was formed in 1968 by11 countries who aimed to promote international co-operation and to conserve uniformity of the breed.
+The world union of GSD (Weltunion der Schäferhunde (WUSV) was formed in 1968 by 11 countries who aimed to conserve uniformity of the breed.
 Today, more than 90 countries are affiliated with WUSV.
-The WGSDCA signed a cooperation contract with the WUSV February 2022 and we operate in pursuant to their Rules & Regulations.
-The annnual WGSDCA National Championship (June) is the qualifying event for Australian representation at WUSV World Championships.
 The first WUSV World Championship was held in 1998 and represents one of the largest highlights in the international working German Shepherd.
+Our national championship is the qualifying event to represent Australia at WUSV World Championships.

-The FCI IGP Rule book is available here.
+FCI IGP Rule book - here.

 A "Condensed Summary" is available here.

-Download a free copy of the WGSDCA BH Booklet: here.
+Download the WGSDCA BH Booklet

 2019 WGSDCA National Championship.jpg

-(A) Tracking
+A. Tracking

-The dog must retrace the path of a person (300-800 paces with 2-4 turns) after 20-60 minutes have elapsed and be able to find 2-3 lost articles.
+The dog must retrace the path of a person (300-800 paces with 2-4 turns) after 20-60 minutes have elapsed and be able to find 2-3 lost articles

-(B) Obedience
+B. Obedience

 Includes heeling, gun shots, sit, down, call-ins, retrievals, jumps, send-away.
 The dog is judged on attitude/level of enthusiasm and accuracy.